SkylineCommunications/dataminer-docs/develop/schemadoc/SchemaPackageManifest.md

 # Package manifest schema

 XML schema for defining the contents of an application package.
-For more information, refer to [Application packages](xref:TOOApplicationPackages) and [Pipeline stages for install packages.](xref:Pipeline_stages_for_install_packages).
+For more information, refer to [Application packages](xref:TOOApplicationPackages) and [Pipeline stages for install packages](xref:Pipeline_stages_for_install_packages).

 ## Root element